Attorney Defending Cyberbullying Charges in Michigan

 Attorneys Defending Cyberbullying Charges

 If you have been charged with cyberbullying or are questioned by the police, it is essential to remain silent, not discuss it with the police, and call LEWIS & DICKSTEIN, P.L.L.C. for a free consultation.
 An attorney defending cyberbullying charges will answer all of your questions and strategize a defense.
 You will never successfully explain anything to the police yourself.
 Cyberbullying charges may be difficult to deny because there is a “trail” of electronic messages (evidence) that will never go away.
 It is not a “he-said, she-said” situation.
 There is a permanent record of what was said.
-Therefore, you need a top-rated, savvy, experienced criminal defense attorney who knows how to show what was said was not a threat, was not intended to be a threat, or not taken as a threat.
+Therefore, you need a top-rated, savvy, experienced criminal defense attorney who knows how to show what was said was not a threat, was not intended to be a threat, or was not taken as a threat.

 Michigan Criminal Defense Attorney